JB-26/website-portfolio/src/blog/2021-01-02-python-bandwidth-monitor.md

 If you want to see the code for this, click [here](https://gitlab.com/JoshBl_/python-bandwidth-monitor) for the code.

+I used a mix of some Python modules and a little bit of data science to complete this.

 There's several areas that I need to improve (such as error handling) but if you want to take a look at how the process of recording works, then read on!

 ## Modules used